 Direct payments are a way of getting services such as respite care to people who need them while empowering you with choice.

 Basically, instead of provided services themselves, social services (the council) will put money into your bank account so that you can effectively buy in your own service (in this case, perhaps help in the home or respite care).

-Social services should assess whether you are entitled to "short breaks".
+Social services should assess whether you are entitled to 'short breaks'.
 This is the term used for respite, rather than jetting off Bridget Jones-style with a handsome man (which, unfortunately, you are not entitled to, although you probably deserve it).

-Direct Payments may pay for in-home care, or even hours with appropriate support at an after-school club.
+Direct payments may pay for in-home care, or even hours with appropriate support at an after-school club.

 If you find yourself hitting a brick wall, contact some of the carers' associations (such as Carers UK) and find out more about your rights as a carer.

 You may be offered overnight respite, or respite that includes an overnight stay.
 This may be at a respite centre (including overnight respite units), or it may be with a foster family.

-"We have a 24-hour respite every 4 weeks when our daughter goes to a family's house and they look after her.
+- We have a 24-hour respite every four weeks when our daughter goes to a family's house and they look after her.
 They work in our borough as foster carers, and love her.
 We are so happy that she goes to them as she absolutely loves them and loves being there.
 PheasantPlucker